garethtalty/2024-natwest-ai-summit/README.md

 8. Install the remaining required packages by running the following command in your CLI `conda env create -f environment.yml` >>> This will create a new conda environment AND install the required packages to run this repo.
 9. Open VS Code (or other IDE) if you haven't already.
-10. Activate your new envrionment by running `conda activate ai_summit` in your CLI.
+10. Activate your new envrionment by running `conda activate ai_summit_env` in your CLI.
 If using VS Code, you shouyld be able to see the environment selected in the bottom right of the screen in VS Code.
 If not, click the environment currently activated and manually switch it to the new environment you've created.

 Once you have your environment setup, you should now test the OpenAI Connection: